Raupp Museum: Exhibits

 The museum offers a variety of educational programs for scouts and schools that correspond with rotating exhibits and meet state Common Core Standards.
 The museum's collection contains over 3000 local history artifacts that are displayed and stored on-site in the three interactive gallery spaces.

 The main gallery depicts the chronological social history of Buffalo Grove starting in the 1830s.
 This follows the stories of early people that settled in the area including the Potawatomi and farm families.
 Then it explores the growth of the area as an incorporated village suburb through the 1950s and 1960s.

 The second gallery used to feature walk-in environments from Town Square businesses in the 1880s including: the Gerschefske Barber Shop, a pharmacy, Weidner Store, a saloon and Tripp School.
 This had been on exhibit since the museum's dedication.
-It was replaced in 2014 after a year-long renovation.
-Today, the space features environments to tell new stories from the 1910-1930s.
-It includes a greenhouse representing nurseries in the area like Geimer and Fiore, the Prairie View train station, the Welter gas station, and Weidner General Store.
+It was replaced in 2014 after a year-long renovation, and now features environments to tell new stories from the early 20th century, including a greenhouse representing nurseries in the area like Geimer and Fiore, the Prairie View train station, the Welter gas station, and Weidner General Store.

 The third gallery holds temporary exhibits that rotate several times a year.
 Past exhibits have included local painters' showcases, kites, the American Civil War, and women's suffrage.
 This space is also used for programming and special events.